Reformed Presbyterian Church of Scotland: Overview

 In a short time afterwards, the communion was joined by Mr. John M'Neil, a licentiate of the Established Church.
 As a means of confirming the faith of members of the body, and of giving a public testimony of their principles, it was resolved to renew the Covenants; and this solemnity took place at Auchensach, near Douglas, in Lanarkshire, in 1712.
-The subsequent accession of the Rev. Mr. Nairne, enabled the Cameronians to constitute a presbytery at Braehead, in the parish of Carnwath, on 1 August 1743, under the appellation of the Reformed Presbytery.
+The subsequent accession of the Rev. Mr. Nairne, enabled the Cameronians to constitute a presbytery at Braehead, in the parish of Carnwath, on 1 August 1743, under the new name of the Reformed Presbytery.
 Other preachers afterwards attached themselves to the group, which continued to flourish obscurely in the west of Scotland and north of Ireland.
 For their history and tenets, we refer to the Testimony of the Reformed Presbyterian Church.